-In addition to the twofold plan, we always try to humanize our clients to build empathy for our client and create some moral obligation in our counterpart to care about our client.
+In addition to the twofold plan, we always humanize our clients to build empathy.
+Empathy creates some moral obligation in our counterpart, which makes favorable decisions more likely to occur.
 You know the saying … the more you know, the more you care.

 The DA was hung up on the notion that our client was intoxicated the night of her arrest and may have had a drinking problem.
 That night, her daughter had said something about her mother getting drunk and the arresting officer had noted the odor of alcohol and appearance of intoxication.

 Unsurprisingly, the DA was initially focused on this being a problem.
 The DA told us, verbatim, “I think your client has a drinking problem,” before she said anything about the alleged assault.
 This was not unexpected because we knew about the DUI and the officer’s report; however, her dedication to her assumptions was impressive.

 Initial negotiations with the DA led to an unacceptable offer for our client to plead guilty and complete a 26-week batterer intervention program while on probation.
 We showed the DA a video of our client’s daughter screaming at her and attacking her two nights prior to our client calling the police for the same reason and then being arrested herself.
 The DA remained unconvinced even after reviewing the court records we brought of the daughter’s case of aggravated assault against her mother from the year before.

 The focus on our client’s drinking was collaterally associated with a general focus on her behavior.
 While she may have had some concerns about the daughter’s credibility, she truly believed our client had a drinking problem and the fact that the officer mentioned it in his report made her feel confident she could prove it in court.
 This presented a wall.